msadegh97/Smart-Camera/README.md

 # Smart Camera
-This is a part of out project for embedding system which aim to find a person in image and try control camera to track that man. this system also has a voice assistant to control camera.(this part is not in repo) This project has various application for example it can be used for filming a course without using cameraman
+This is a part of out project for embedding system which aim to find a person in image and try control camera to track that man. this system also has a voice assistant to control camera.(this part is not in this repo) This project has various applications for example it can be used for filming a course without using cameraman

 ## How to use: